Cephalonia: French, Ionian state period and British rule

-Venice was conquered by France in 1797 and Cephalonia, along with the other Ionian Islands, became part of the French département of Ithaque.
+Venice was conquered by France in 1797, and Cephalonia, along with the other Ionian Islands, became part of the French département of Ithaque.

 In the following year, 1798, the French were forced to yield the Ionian Islands to a combined Russian and Turkish fleet.
 From 1799 to 1807, Cephalonia was part of the Septinsular Republic, nominally under the sovereignty of the Ottoman Empire, but protected by Russia.

-By the Tilsit Treaty in 1807, the Ionian Islands were ceded back to France, which remained in control until 1809.

-In 1809, the British established a blockade on the Ionian Islands as part of their conflict with France, and in September of that year they hoisted the Union Flag above the castle of Zakynthos.
+By the Treaty of Tilsit in 1807, the Ionian Islands were ceded back to France, which remained in control of Cephalonia until 1809.
+In 1809, the British established a blockade on the Ionian Islands as part of their conflict with France, and in September of that year, they hoisted the Union Flag above the castle of Zakynthos.
 Cephalonia and Ithaca soon surrendered, and the British installed provisional governments.
-The treaty of Paris in 1815 recognised the United States of the Ionian Islands and decreed that it become a British protectorate.
+The Treaty of Paris in 1815 recognised the United States of the Ionian Islands and decreed that it become a British protectorate.
 Colonel Charles Philippe de Bosset became provisional governor between 1810 and 1814.
-During this period he was credited with achieving many public works, including the Drapano Bridge.
+During this period, he was credited with achieving many public works, including the Drapano Bridge, which later became known as the De Bosset Bridge, over the bay of Argostoli.

-A few years later Greek nationalist groups started to form.
+A few years later, Greek nationalist groups started to form.
 Although their energy in the early years was directed to supporting the Greeks in the revolution against the Ottoman Empire, it soon started to turn towards the British.
-By 1848, calls for enosis with Greece were gaining strength and there were rebellions against British rule in Argostoli and Lixouri, which led to some relaxation in the laws and to freedom of the press.
-Union with Greece was now a declared aim, and by 1849, a growing restlessness resulted in another rebellion against the British, which was suppressed by the island's governor, Sir Henry George Ward.
+By 1848, calls for enosis with Greece were gaining strength, and there were rebellions against British rule in Argostoli and Lixouri, which led to some relaxation in the laws and to freedom of the press.
+Union with Greece was now a declared aim, and in 1849, as revolution was sweeping across Europe, a growing restlessness resulted in another rebellion against the British state, which was suppressed by the island's governor, Sir Henry George Ward when 21 people were hanged, several were shot and hundreds were flogged by the cat-o-nine-tails.

-Cephalonia, along with the other islands, were transferred to Greece in 1864 as a gesture of goodwill when the British-supported Prince William of Denmark became King George the First of the Hellenes.
+Cephalonia, along with the other islands, was transferred to Greece in 1864 as a gesture of goodwill when the British-supported Prince William of Denmark became King George the First of the Hellenes.